brendan-kearney/wgs-pipeline/README.md

 - **Purpose**: Converts FASTQ to uBAM format, preparing it for alignment.
 If no trimming was required, merged FastQ files from Step 1 may be used as input.
 - **Output**: Unmapped BAM file (`sampleA.unmapped.bam`)

+### Optional step: Transfer Cromwell Outputs
+- **Script**: 'transfer_cromwell_outputs.sh'
+- **Tools**: Bash scripting
+- **Purpose**: After every Cromwell WDL step, transfer the output files (unmapped.bam, bam/bai, g.vcf/g.vcf.tbi) to a new directory to avoid having to deal with Cromwell's randomly generated directories for each sample.
+Useful if performing parallel analysis on large cohorts (10+ samples at a time).
+Note that copying a single whole-genome bam file takes a few minutes per file.
+- **Output**: Files copied to a single folder (ex: wgs-pipeline/input_uBAMs, wgs-pipeline/finished_bams)

 ### Step 5: Read Preprocessing & Alignment
 - **Script**: `5-cromwell_preProcessing.sh`
 - **Tools**: Cromwell, GATK